Rule 21: Rule for Mandatory Continuing Legal Education.

 Section 8.
 Financing.

-8.02.
-Providers of CLE programs held within the State of Tennessee as a condition of accreditation shall agree to remit to the Commission an alphabetical list of Tennessee attendees and to pay a fee of $1.25 per approved credit hour for each Tennessee attorney who attends the program.
-This provider's fee, along with the list of attendees, shall be submitted within thirty (30) days after the program is held.
+8.02. (a) Providers of CLE programs held within the State of Tennessee as a condition of accreditation shall agree to remit to the Commission an alphabetical list of attendees and to pay a fee of $2.00 per approved credit hour for paper filings and a fee of $1.00 per approved credit hour for electronic filings for each attorney licensed in Tennessee who attends the program.
+This provider’s fee, along with the list of attendees, shall be submitted within thirty (30) days after the program is held.

 8.04.
 The Commission will review the level of the fees at least annually and adjust the levels as necessary to maintain adequate finances for prudent operation of the Commission.